3 Reasons to Join an Online Freelance Community

 Have you ever considered joining an online freelance community?
 While there are many benefits to freelancing, it can be a lonely occupation.
 Freelancers often work remotely, meaning there are far fewer opportunities to connect with other people.

 This is where online freelance communities come in!
 Whatever industry you’re in, there is likely to be a freelance community you can join.
-In this blog post, we’ll discuss some of the many benefits of joining a freelance community and share some examples of groups for freelancers in general, writers, proofreaders, and editors.
+In this blog post, we’ll discuss some of the many benefits of joining a freelance community and share some examples of groups for freelancers in general and groups specifically for writers, proofreaders, and editors.

 A freelance community is a group, either in person or online, that comes together to discuss the highs and lows of freelancing, share knowledge, and support each other in their freelance careers.